unraid/lang-en_US/README.md

 ### READ THIS WHEN YOU WANT TO MAKE TRANSLATIONS TO ANOTHER LANGUAGE

-There are fourteen text files included in this repository, each with their own section of translations:
+There are fifteen text files included in this repository, each with their own section of translations:

 - translations.txt -- these are general translations and loaded each time
+- helptext.txt     -- these are all help text sections and loaded each time
 - dashboard.txt    -- these are translations for the dashboard section
 - main.txt         -- these are translations for the main section
 - shares.txt       -- these are translations for the shares section